CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/ORP.3 Sensitization and training.md

 Just setting information security regulations does not guarantee that they will be respected.
 All employees must also be aware of the applicable regulations, in particular the officials.
 In many security incidents, ignoring regulations is not the sole cause of the incident, but a reason for its effectiveness.
 Vulnerabilities due to insufficient knowledge of regulations may compromise the confidentiality, availability and integrity of the information being processed.
 The fulfillment of tasks and the processing of business processes can be restricted in every respect (eg temporal, qualitative, with regard to liability).
 ### 2 2 Insufficient awareness of information security

 Experience shows that it is not enough just to order the implementation of certain security measures.
-Without an understanding of the reasons for the measures and the purpose they serve, the measures often fail or are ignored.
+Without an understanding of the reasons for the actions and their purpose, the measures often fail or are ignored.
 If employees become insufficiently sensitized to information security issues, operational and implementation-related risks arise in the technical and organizational business processes.
 The security culture, security objectives and security strategy of the institution may be jeopardized if employees are unable to relate directly to their real world of work, unless they are taught the purpose of security measures.
 This leads to a lack of acceptance of security measures and deficiencies in compliance.

 ### 2 3 Little successful awareness-raising and training activities